alexkh/shex/README.md

 SDL_VIDEODRIVER=wayland ./shex shaders/frag.spv

 There is a windows build command 'mkwin', which allows to cross-compile a windows binary on linux.
-I'm not sure it's working, but if you want to test it, type this in the shex/ directory:
+I tested the binary on my Windows 10 system.

 ./mkwin

-You might need to put these files in the same directory as shex.exe:
+You need to put these files in the same directory as shex.exe:
 SDL2.dll
 libwinpthread-1.dll
 vulkan-1.dll